CENTRAL HEALTH INSTITUTE

 CENTRAL HEALTH INSTITUTE's POSTED KPI RESULTS

-The Ministry of Training, Colleges and Universities (Ministry) developed five new Key Performance Indicators for the private career college sector and began collecting the enrollment/graduate data required to calculate and publish Key Performance Indicators from OSAP-approved private career colleges in 2013, and for all private career colleges in 2015.
+The Ministry of Training, Colleges and Universities (Ministry) developed five new Key Performance Indicators for the career college sector and began collecting the enrollment/graduate data required to calculate and publish Key Performance Indicators from OSAP-approved career colleges in 2013, and for all career colleges in 2015.

 General Background

-Why is the ministry implementing Key Performance Indicators for private career colleges?
+Why is the ministry implementing Key Performance Indicators for career colleges?

 What are the benefits of Key Performance Indicators?

-Allow private career colleges to attract more students by using the data gained from the indicators in their advertising;
+ Allow career colleges to attract more students by using the data gained from the indicators in their advertising;

-Inform the ministry’s future designated policy framework relating to private career colleges eligible for accepting international students (federal government commitment).
+ Inform the ministry’s future designated policy framework relating to career colleges eligible for accepting international students (federal government commitment).

-What Key Performance Indicators will be published for private career colleges?
+What Key Performance Indicators will be published for career colleges?

 1. Graduation Rate;